Shuvam1024/shuvam1024-ezNN/README.md

 > &lt;model_filename&gt; is the name of the file in which to save the trained model;
 >  - If a testing csv file is provided, it will load the model back from this file to run inference on the testing set.

-> &lt;[map_of_columns_in_csv]&gt; is an optional parameters which provides a comma-separated ordered list of collumn indices in the csv files representing the input features followed by output features in order.
+> [&lt;map_of_columns_in_csv&gt;] is an optional parameters which provides a comma-separated ordered list of collumn indices in the csv files representing the input features followed by output features in order.
 >  - Note that if the given mode is "MODE_MULTICAT_CLASSIFICATION", the number of output features is always 1, where as in other cases it is the same as the number of noes in the output layer.
 >  - If this is not provided, it assumes the csv files has input features followed by output features as their only colllumns.